verificarlo/verificarlo/doc/06-Postprocessing.md

-  - ``piecewise`` (default): recursively bisects the ``N`` steps into sub-ranges, searching the minimal *uniform* precision for each sub-range before splitting it further.
-This is the fastest strategy and produces a piecewise-constant schedule.
+  - ``piecewise`` (default): recursively bisects the ``N`` steps into sub-ranges, searching the minimal *uniform* precision for each sub-range before splitting it further, producing a piecewise-constant schedule.
   - ``forward``: searches steps ``0..N-1`` in order, finding the minimal precision for each step independently while all others are fixed.
   - ``backward``: same as ``forward`` but searches steps ``N-1..0``.